-Goal - Review public proposals on merit.
+Goal: Review public proposals on merit.
 Create a Working Group Recommendation that considers all recommended public proposals, and additional sites as capacity allows.

 - 1. Working Group receives and reviews the proposal packet based on the merit of each proposal.
-Each proposal will be sorted as "recommended" or "not recommended" 17. - 2.
-Building a Working Group Recommendation - a) Review Public Proposals Public proposals sorted as "recommended" will be incorporated into the working group recommendation packet, while public proposals sorted as "not recommended" will not be included in the working group recommendation but will remain in the process record18.
-During this
+Each proposal will be sorted as "recommended" or "not recommended" 16. - 2.
+Building a Working Group Recommendation - a) Review Public Proposals: Public proposals sorted as "recommended" will be incorporated into the working group recommendation packet, while public proposals sorted as "not recommended" will not be included in the working group recommendation but will remain in the process record.
+During this review, the working group may use public proposals to help inform additional site considerations. - b) Additional Site Considerations: The working group will prioritize review of public proposals and if time and capacity is available, the group will move onto reviewing additional sites of concern using Working Group expertise, including agency knowledge.
+The group may also consider analyzing unimplemented recommended designations from the 1994 Rocky Habitat Management Strategy. - 3.
+Conduct a 30 day public comment period on Rocky Habitat Working Group Recommendation. - a) The working group recommendation will be made available for a 30 day public comment period. - b) Agency staff will send the proposal packet to appropriate agency commissions as informational briefings.
+Due to meeting schedules, these briefings may take place outside of the formal 30 day public comment period.

-16 Tribal input will remain confidential to avoid possible impacts to sensitive cultural resources.
+&lt;sup>15 Tribal input will remain confidential to avoid possible impacts to sensitive cultural resources.

-17 This sorting process doesn't constitute a formal adoption or rejection but instead indicates which proposals the review body supports the rejection or adoption of.
+&lt;sup>16 This sorting process doesn't constitute a formal adoption or rejection but instead indicates which proposals the review body supports the rejection or adoption of.
 The working group may implement certain parts of non-recommended proposals with minor modification as part of the working group proposal.

-18 This sorting process doesn't constitute a formal adoption or rejection but instead indicates which proposals the review body supports the rejection or adoption of.
+&lt;sup>17 This sorting process doesn't constitute a formal adoption or rejection but instead indicates which proposals the review body supports the rejection or adoption of.
 The working group may implement certain parts of non-recommended proposals with minor modification as part of the working group proposal.